 Mini Dental Implants

 In order to receive traditional dental implants, patients will need to have a healthy amount of jawbone density in the requested area.
-If your particular smile falls short of this requirement, all hope isn’t lost – miniature dental implants are also available here in Skokie!
-Like the name implies, mini implants are simply a smaller version of their traditional counterparts.
-They can be successfully inserted into much thinner bone with success, anchoring full prosthetics in place so that patients can genuinely enjoy their smile once more.
+If your particular smile falls short of this requirement, all hope isn’t lost – miniature dental implants are also available here at our Skokie dental office!
+Like the name implies, mini dental implants are simply a smaller version of their traditional counterparts.
+They can be successfully inserted into much thinner bone, anchoring full prosthetics in place so that patients can genuinely enjoy their smile once more.